Do you want to set up a free ebook download on your blog?

-Repeat the steps above to create a .mobi version as well so you can offer free ebooks for Kindle readers.
+Repeat the steps above to create a .mobi version as well so you can offer your free books online for Kindle readers.

 Now blog visitors will just have to click the new link once and the ebook will download automatically.
 You can keep track of the number of downloads in your plugin dashboard.

 There are a lot more options available with this plugin.
 You might want to try some of them.

 Why would you want to make your books free?

 There are many reasons to offer free ebooks including gaining book reviews, finding new readers, promoting backlist titles or increasing series book sales with a first in the series offer.

 These reasons are often why many authors chose to use KDP Select because it offers five days of free Kindle ebooks promotion every three months.

 However, you need to grant exclusivity to be able to use it, and it is a bit of a wish and hope scattergun approach.
 There are thousands of free ebooks available every single day on Amazon.

-But by offering your ebooks on your blog for free you have a much better chance of finding new readers who are more likely to download your book and more importantly, READ IT.
+But by offering your ebooks on your blog for free you have a much better chance of finding new readers who are more likely to download your great book and more importantly, READ IT.